Formula to Calculate Break-Even Sales

-Thomas & Thomas are thinking to launch one of the below two products as their market capitalization has been hit by competition and now, they are looking back to bounce back in the market by introducing new products and increase shareholder value by increasing the firm’s profitability.
+Thomas & Thomas are thinking of launching one of the below two products as their market capitalization has been hit by competition, and now, they are looking back to bounce back in the market by introducing new products and increase shareholder value by increasing the firm’s profitability.

 Below are the details of the two products based on market research and estimation.

-Since they are looking to add value to shareholders as soon as they can, they want to select the product which shall comparatively lower the sell of units in order to recover the cost.
+Since they are looking to add value to shareholders as soon as they can, they want to select the product which shall comparatively lower the sale of units to recover the cost.

 You are required to calculate Break-Even Sales in units and advise which product should be launched?

-Here we are given to analyze two products and the one that takes a lesser number of units to sell to recover the cost, shall be selected for time being.
+Here we are given to analyze two products, and the one that takes a lesser number of units to sell to recover the cost shall be selected for the time being.